Get more Canadians leading and joining cleanups around the country.

 Like an ecosystem, it lives and breathes!
 Check out cleanups near you (when COVID-19 is over) or start your own self-isolation cleanup!

 Creative direction, UI design system, iconography, illustration

 The Great Canadian Shoreline Cleanup (GCSC) used to have a problem.
 Why are coastal Canadians the only ones doing shoreline cleanups when every province and territory can take part?
 We learned that people thought "shoreline" cleanups could only happen if they lived near an ocean.
 In fact, a shoreline is defined as wherever water meets land, so that includes the rivers and the lakes that you're used to.

-At Engine, we designed a system that makes it easier for people to get involved with shoreline cleanups.
-If a user is in Canada, the website automatically localizes their online experience to the closest city.
+At Engine Digital, we solved that problem by addressing two things: (1) designing a system that makes it easier for people to get involved with shoreline cleanups, and (2) getting people to care by surfacing the wonderful ecosystems that exist right in their backyards.
+If a user is in Canada, (with permission of course) the website automatically localizes their online experience to the closest city.
 Let's say that a visitor to the website is Manitoban...

 By default, users will see all cleanups happening at the shoreline(s) closest to them, and images of local wildlife that are affected by shoreline litter.
 If no shoreline cleanup exists, then prompts will appear to encourage them to start one in their community.
 The GCSC collects data from every cleanup they've had (e.g. types of trash, a cleanup's worth of litter in kg), so we highlighted that at various points of a user's journey.
 We designed map terrain to be high-contrast and paired it with a set of custom map pins to help users distinguish shorelines much easier.